-The Excellence of bread made from re-milled durum wheat
+The Excellence of bread made from durum wheat flour

 “Altamura’s bread” – which achieved the CEE DOP mark (Denomination of Protected Origin) in compliance to the CEE Regulation n.2081/92 – is made exclusively with “durum wheat re-milled semolina”.
 It is the result of a wise blending of different kinds of durum wheat grown on the central-north Apulian plateau, known as the “Murgia”, and on the Matera hills.
 These areas are the most extended and important for the cereal production in Apulia and Basilicata.